 As the name says, this is the best boat anchor for fast-moving currents, such as rivers.
 The anchor’s design is made to engage rocks, mud, weedy/grassy bottoms, and other structures you can find in the rivers.

 Depending on your boat’s size, the river anchor can get heavy, but it works well with smaller boats.

 - Tri-fluke cast iron design

 - Amazon customers gave it 5 stars; it does look solid

 - 30 lb. river anchor designed to hold boats under 26'

 - Designed to engage rocks and structures in rivers and current

 The Richter Anchor

-And of top of that, if you are a fisherman, you will not drift away from your fishing spot.
-Where you set your anchor, is where your boat will stay.
+And on top of that, if you are a fisherman, you will not drift away from your fishing spot.
+Where you set, your anchor is where your boat will stay.

 - Very dependable in all conditions